 The eNPS is an excellent metric to look at changes in employee engagement over time using pulse surveys.
 This makes it possible to determine whether and which various factors have influenced the employees, for example within a year.

-In addition to the eNPS question, you can also ask more specific questions about the satisfaction of your workforce, e.g. about internal communication, the working atmosphere, work processes, further training offers or appreciation.
+In addition to using eNPS software to ask that single question, you can also ask more specific questions about the satisfaction of your workforce, e.g. about internal communication, the working atmosphere, work processes, further training offers or appreciation with a broader VoE software.

 10 tips to increase employee engagement